PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Data Cataloging

 \subsection{Visual Sample Selection}

-ROIII visually inspected an 8-filter color-composite of all NIRCam observations within the \JWST\ NEP TDF to identify resolved galaxies with unresolved point-like features in their cores.
+ROIII visually inspected an 8-filter color-composite of all NIRCam observations within the \JWST\ NEP--TDF to identify resolved galaxies with unresolved point-like features in their cores.
 The color-composite was constructed according to the \trilogy{}\footnote{\href{https://www.stsci.edu/~dcoe/trilogy}{https://www.stsci.edu/\(\sim \)dcoe/trilogy}} prescription \citep[]{Coe2012}.
-This visual inspection process involved observing each \sextractor-detected galaxy in the four spokes of the NEP TDF by eye, and determining whether there was a PSF effect in the galaxy core or an unresolved point source within the galaxy.
-This identified 66 galaxies\footnote{We verified that no objects in the sample are stars by applying a FWHM and magnitude cut similar to that used by \citet{Windhorst2023} and/or by computing $z_{\rm phot}\neq0$.}, which we refer as ``CPGs'' (central point-source galaxies) hereafter.
-Figure~\ref{fig:RGB_fig} shows the sample and highlights the qualitative criteria, diversity, and similarities of the CPGs.
-Several of objects within the CPG sample display obvious point-like features in their cores (i.e., IDs 1/14/28/48), whereas the vast majority show less distinct features of the characteristic PSF from \JWST.
+The entire \JWST\ NEP--TDF was visually inspected for galaxies that displayed the characteristic diffraction spikes or PSF effects from compact, luminous galaxy cores.
+This identified 66 galaxies\footnote{We verified that no objects in the sample are stars by applying a FWHM and magnitude cut similar to that used by \citet{Windhorst2023} and by requiring $z_{\rm phot}\neq0$.}, which we refer as ``CPGs'' (central point-source galaxies) hereafter.
+Table~\ref{table:catalog} lists the CPGs, and Figure~\ref{fig:RGB_fig} shows their images and highlights the qualitative criteria, diversity, and similarities of the CPGs.
+Several objects within the CPG sample display obvious point-like features in their cores (i.e., IDs 1, 14, 28, 48), whereas the vast majority show less distinct features of the characteristic PSF from \JWST.

-The NIRCam images of the NEP TDF sampled an area of 65.4 arcmin$^2$, and hence our sample of 66 CPGs corresponds to $\sim$1 galaxy per arcmin$^{2}$ to $m_{\rm F444W}\lesssim 22$~AB mag.
-This is comparable to the WISE (W1--W2) color-selected AGN density \citep[\eg][their Table 1]{Assef2013}, $\sim$0.5 AGN per arcmin$^2$ to $m_{\rm W2}\lesssim 20.5$~AB mag.
+The NIRCam images of the NEP--TDF sampled an area of 65.4 arcmin$^2$, and hence our sample of 66 CPGs corresponds to $\sim$1 galaxy per arcmin$^{2}$ to $m_{\rm F444W}\lesssim22$~AB mag.
+This is comparable to the WISE (\textsl{W1}--\textsl{W2}) color-selected AGN density \citep[\eg][their Table 1]{Assef2013}, $\sim$0.5 AGN per arcmin$^2$ to $m_{\rm W2}\lesssim 20.5$~AB mag.